ZhaoZhibin/Basic-Rotating-Machine-Vibration-Analysis/readme.txt

 If you want to analysis the data one by one, we should use the file with single!!!!!!!!

+% The code will only test on matlab2016b.

+% ----------------------------------------------------------------------
+% Permission to use, copy, or modify this software and its documentation
+% for educational and research purposes only and without fee is here
+% granted, provided that this copyright notice and the original authors'
+% names appear on all copies and supporting documentation.
+This program
+% shall not be used, rewritten, or adapted as the basis of a commercial
+% software or hardware product without first obtaining permission of the
+% authors.
+The authors make no representations about the suitability of
+% this software for any purpose.
+It is provided "as is" without express
+% or implied warranty.
+%----------------------------------------------------------------------

 Attention:
 the analysing folder can not contain any other .txt which is not related to the channels information